Electronic Timestamping: Definition and Usage

 This token is embedded in the PDF in PAdES format.
 Anyone can then verify the date and integrity.

-Simple vs Qualified Timestamping
+Simple vs qualified timestamping

 eIDAS distinguishes two levels: